xesco/castools/docs/CASFILE.md

 **Parsing approach:** Since BINARY/BASIC files always have exactly 2 blocks (file header + data block), and the address calculation tells you the program data length, after reading the data header and the calculated number of program data bytes, the file is complete.

 Whether there's padding after the program data depends on how the CAS file was created.
-The next CAS HEADER you encounter will start a NEW file (not part of the current file).
+The next CAS HEADER you encounter (if any) will start a NEW file (not part of the current file).
 You must scan forward from your current position to locate that next CAS HEADER—it could be immediately after the program data, or there might be some padding bytes in between.

 **No EOF Marker:**